 After surgery, you'll remain in the intensive care unit for two or three days.
 Your doctor may choose to do further imaging tests on your heart at the hospital or wait until after you have gone home and recovered.
 This will help ensure that your new valve is operating as designed [source: Harvard].
 It'll also be necessary to take blood-thinning medication for the foreseeable future.
 Your doctor will work to determine the proper amount of blood-thinner for your body.

 Heart valve replacement isn't something you encounter every day, but with a little research and preparation, it doesn't have to be so scary.
-Read ahead for links, resources and lots more information on the next page.
+Read ahead for links, resources and lots more information below.

 - Aranki, Sary, MD.
 MedscapeEducation.
 "Heart Valve Surgery."
 June 30, 2006 (Oct.
 7, 2011) http://www.medscape.org/viewarticle/537652

 - Bauder, David.
 "Barbara Walters' New Heart Surgery Special."
 Huffington Post.
 Feb.
 2, 2011 (Oct.
 9, 2011) http://www.huffingtonpost.com/2011/02/02/barbara-walters-heart-special-drugs_n_817330.html

 - Doheny, Kathleen.
 "Barbara Walters' Heart Surgery: Heart Specialists Say Procedure is Common, Outlook Good."
 WebMD.
 (Oct.
 9, 2011) http://www.webmd.com/heart-disease/news/20100511/barbara-walters-heart-surgery